Lush Cosmetics are a perfect example of how word-of-mouth marketing should be done.

 This can start with something as simple as creating a dedicated hashtag.
 Then encouraging customers to use it when sharing social posts of them using your products.

-Lush have done this to great success with #LushLife, with just under 600,000 Insta posts under the tag:
+The Lush social media team have done this to great success with #LushLife, with just under 600,000 Insta posts under the tag:

-Lush will even highlight on their own feed what some people have been doing with products.
+Lush will even highlight on their own feed what some people have been doing with Lush beauty products.
 Like this one offering makeup inspiration:

 And then they’ve also got a widget on the Lush website showing all the Twitter engagements taking place.
 Again, showing the customer that they want to converse and interact: